ArchieTagil/BaseAltCurlJSON-C/README.md

 6. "show branch2_data" - show uploaded data for branch2

 7. "compare left" - works only if data for both branches was received.
 Show packages that are present in the first branch and are missing in the second one.
+You can find result json in file "result.json" in root of project directory.

 8. "compare right" - works only if data for both branches was received.
 Show packages that are present in the second branch and are missing in the first one.
+You can find result json in file "result.json" in root of project directory.

 9. "show highest_version_release" - works only if data for both branches was received.
 It'll show packages whose version-release in the first branch more higher than the version-release in the second one.

 10. "exit" - just quit out of the program.

+**Time of execute "compare function" is about 4 minutes 23 seconds on Ryzen 5900x**

+If I have more time, I think I could try implement "compare function" as multithreading solution.
+I think it could reduce executable time considerably.